 \subsection{Ethylene spectrum energy, VQE/VFF/VUMPO comparison}

-We investigate the ground state potential energy surface of ethylene (C$_2$H$_4$) as a function of the C--C torsional angle ranging from $0^\circ$ (planar) to $90^\circ$ (perpendicular), as depicted in Fig.~\ref{fig:ethylene_molecule}.
-For this study, we restrict the active space of the molecule to two electrons in three orbitals which, under a Jordan-Wigner transformation, translates to quantum circuits and states of 6 qubits.
+We first want to estimate the ground and excited states of the ethylene molecule (C$_2$H$_4$) as a function of the torsional angle of the double bond C--C, from $0^\circ$ (planar) to $90^\circ$ (perpendicular), as depicted in Fig.~\ref{fig:ethylene_molecule}.
+For this study, we restrict the active space of the molecule to two electrons in three orbitals which, under a Jordan-Wigner transformation, translates to quantum circuits and states of six qubits.
 Using the methods described in the preceding sections, we simulate the molecule for the first five low-lying eigenstates in energetic order as a function of the torsional angle.
 For $90^\circ$, the ground state of ethylene is a triplet state and thus the first three eigenstates are degenerate in energy.
 The fourth eigenstate (or first \emph{true} excited state) is also very close in energy.
 The corresponding details are summarized in Table~\ref{tab:ethylene_exact}.
 This molecule presents unique challenges for simulation due to these specific characteristics, but the QCQMC method is able to identify and extract the relevant features.

 First, we compare two different basis preparation techniques for this problem -- VQE and VFF.
 For both algorithms, we consider the state-preparation unitary $U_g$ as a hardware-efficient ansatz (HEA) over six qubits with unit depth.
 This is then trained, as the respective algorithm requires, using in both cases an Adam optimizer with a learning rate of 0.1 and 50 maximum iterations.
 QCQMC is then run with $2,000$ initial walkers, a walker threshold of $8,000$, $10$ trajectories, for 150 iterations with a time step of $0.1$.
 As discussed in Appendix~\ref{sec:fciqmc}, the projector energy estimator~\eqref{eq:en_est} performs poorly for excited states.
 Therefore, for this excited state problem energy is evaluated as an expectation value.
 The results using the VQE-prepared basis are shown in Figs.~\ref{fig:ethylene_es_vqe_6q_res} and~\ref{fig:ethylene_es_vqe_6q_traj} and from the VFF prepared basis in Figs.~\ref{fig:ethylene_es_vff_6q_res} and~\ref{fig:ethylene_es_vff_6q_traj}.